bakame-php/stackwatch/README.md

 $profiler->average('my_test'); // returns the Metrics average for all the calls whose label is `my_test`
 ````

 You can reuse the same label multiple times.
-Calling `Profiler::get()` returns the most recent
+The `Profiler::get()` method returns the most recent
-entry associated with the given label.
-In contrast, `Profiler::getAll()` returns an `array` of
+entry associated with the specified label.
+In contrast, `Profiler::getAll()` returns an `array`
-all entries recorded under that label, ordered from the oldest to the newest.
-If the label
+of all entries recorded under that label, ordered from oldest to newest.

-is invalid or has never been used, an empty `array` will be returned.
-To check whether
+If the label is invalid or has never been used, `Profiler::getAll()` returns an empty `array`
-a label has been used, you can call `Profiler::has()`, which returns `true`
+while `Profiler::get()` returns `null`.
+To determine whether a label exists, use `Profiler::has()`,
-if the label exists, or `false` otherwise.
+which returns `true` if the label has been recorded, or `false` otherwise.

 #### Resetting the Profiler